osjacky430/cpp-docker/README.md

 # Docker

 A self learning repo regarding docker usage, including development, CI, and deployment.

 ## Compiler used

 Additional versions of the compiler will be added in the future.
 These two are the one I'm using for my own project recently.

-- gcc: 12 on bullseye
+- gcc: 13 on bookworm
-- clang: 14 on bullseye
+- clang: 17 on bookworm

 ## Tool used

 These tools will be kept as up-to-date as possible

 - cmake: build system generator
 - ninja: build system
 - ccache: compiler cache